sharmilapilla9894/DevOps-Tutorial/2-Git/README.md

 - step 4: Click on ssh key
 - step 5: Copy and paste your pub key
 - Step 6: Click OK
-- Step 7: Clone your repo
+- Step 7: Clone your repo with SSH URL

 ## Create ssh key in your lab vm